Tag Archives: Comedy

 Director Sam Raimi does an excellent job from a visual standpoint- the camera racing through the woods from the demon’s point of view is very effective and scary.

-The film has all the elements- darkness, remote cabin, and woods coming alive for a genuinely scary horror flick.
+The film has all the elements- darkness, a remote cabin, and woods coming alive for a genuinely scary horror flick.

-Yes, the film seems a bit campy to watch now, but at the time the special effects were brilliant.
+Yes, the film seems a bit campy to watch now, but at the time, the special effects were brilliant.

-My personal favorite is the long shot of the twitching dismembered body and the various, hysterically funny chattering and gibberish among the demons.
+My personal favorite is the long shot of the twitching, dismembered body and the various, hysterically funny chattering and gibberish among the demons.

 The ending of the film is very well done.